Can you use a Dremel as a Router

 As you set your speed, make sure your router bit is cool.
 Move the router slowly when you are working on hardwoods.
 When working on plexiglass, keep the speed low so that you do not damage your wood material.

 Each router bit comes with an instructional manual that gives you information on how to control your speed.
 Rout in stages so that you get time to study your rotary speed and material.
 Do not move more than 3mm of your material at once.

 Set the router’s depth to 3mm and run it in three phases.
 Make sure you test your router on scrap material before you start working on the actual wood material.

-Choose your favorite spray paint and apply a coat on the whole surface.
-Allow it to dry and sand the surface using 60 grit, 150 grit, and 220 grit—round over the edge for a decorative finish using a different bit.
-Use your favorite coat to protect the wood and the paint.
+Choose your favorite spray paint and apply one coat to the entire surface.
+Let the paint dry and sand the surface with 60, 150 and 220 grit.
+Use your favorite paint to protect the wood and paint.
 You should also see How to use a Dremel as a Router & How to cut a Groove in Wood with a Dremel.